 The famous Martyrdom of Saint Sebastian, completed c.
 1475, by Antonio and Piero del Pollaiuolo (arguably their masterpiece, see right) was originally painted for Antonio Pucci, a Medici employee, for their oratory here, dedicated to Saint Sebastian.
 Roberto Pucci, an ancestor, removed it from the oratory, supposedly to be restored, but in 1857 he sold it to the National Gallery in London, where it remains.

-Filippino Lippi’s high altarpiece of The Deposition was begun in 1503 and after Lippi's death that year completed by his workshop successor Perugino, who was responsible for the calmer bottom half of the painting and completed it in 1507.
+Filippino Lippi’s high altarpiece of The Deposition was begun in 1503 and after Lippi's death that year completed by his workshop successor Pietro Perugino, who was responsible for the calmer bottom half of the painting.
 It is now in the first room of the Accademia.
 It was the main panel on the front, the Assumption panel which faced the choir is still here.
-Two saints (John and Lucy) by Perugino (subdued in colour and somewhat drugged-looking) are now in the Met in New York.
-Two more are at Altenburg (Helen and Francis of Siena are at the Lindenau-Museum in Altenburg, Saint Catherine of Alexandria is in a private collection in South Africa and San Filippo Benizzi, is in the Borghese Gallery in Rome.
+Of the side panels Saints John and Lucy by Perugino, subdued in colour and somewhat drugged-looking, are now in the Met in New York.
+Saint Margaret of Antioch (or Helen?) and The Blessed Francis of Siena are at the Lindenau-Museum in Altenburg, Saint Catherine of Alexandria is in a private collection in South Africa and San Filippo Benizzi is in the Borghese Gallery in Rome.
 Four predella panels are in the Art Institute of Chicago and one in the MET.
 The panels were dispersed in 1654.
 The altarpiece is said by Vasari to have had two painted curtains by the young Andrea del Sarto.

 Lorenzo di Credi's Nativity, (c.1496-1500) with his favoured version of the Baby lying on a symbolic bundle of grain, now in the Accademia is thought to have been painted for the chapel of the Blessed Gioacchino Piccolomini here.
 Piero di Cosimo's Immaculate Conception with Saints (c.1505) which was originally in the Cappella Tebaldi here, is now in the Uffizi.